Rental squeeze: Easier to find a job in Wellington than a flat, says professional on $100,000 salary

 A young professional on a salary of more than $100,000 says it is easier to find a job in Wellington than a flat.

-The man - who only wanted to known as Adam - said the rental squeeze in the capital was not only a student problem but impacting young professionals.
+The man - who only wanted to known as Michael - said the rental squeeze in the capital was not only a student problem but impacting young professionals.

 January and February are traditionally very busy for house hunters with people looking for a change in the New Year, most rental leases coming up for renewal and students heading back to university.